 Prineville is a somewhat small city located in the state of Oregon.
 With a population of 10,734 people and four constituent neighborhoods, Prineville is the 54th largest community in Oregon.

 Unlike some cities, Prineville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Prineville are a mix of both white- and blue-collar jobs.
-Overall, Prineville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Prineville who work in office and administrative support (13.94%), sales jobs (11.88%), and personal care services (10.91%).
+Overall, Prineville is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Prineville who work in office and administrative support (12.58%), healthcare suport services (11.74%), and food service (7.58%).